-The keto diet is a low-carb, high-fat diet designed to put your body into ketosis, so it will burn fat for energy, instead of carbs.
+The keto diet is a high-fat, low-carb diet designed to put your body into ketosis to burn fat for energy instead of carbs.
 So it’s no surprise that brightly-colored low-glycemic fruits and vegetables are an ideal addition to a keto lifestyle.
 Not only do they provide your body with a great dose of phytonutrients, but they also help fuel your body to keep you fuller longer.
-In general, look for options that are high in fiber, but lower in sugar and starch.
+In general, look for options that are high in fiber but lower in sugar and starch.
 Here are some great options to consider.

 Enjoy this delicious keto berry salad recipe!